Nightshades1/eJK-MBIICustomEdition/README.md

 # EternalJK - MBII Custom Edition Is A Full Client-Side Addon !
 Credits to EternalJK developers for the massive sets of features.
+Credits to SomaZ and all the developers that are working on Rend2, it's actually working but pretty much experimental and bugged on mb2, the graphics and FPS boost is amazing !

 ## Features
 + Does Not Unlock Cheat Cvar(s).